compusom/Final/README.md

 Generated reports are plain text files where tables use a semicolon (`;`) as the delimiter for each cell.
 This ensures data can be imported directly into spreadsheet tools.
 See `docs/report_format.md` for details.

+Recent updates add support for extra fields such as campaign and ad set budgets, objectives and purchase types.
+These appear in the bitácora tables if present in the source files.

 ## Contributing

 Pull requests that introduce useful scripts, improve documentation, or help define the project structure are welcome.
 Feel free to open issues to discuss ideas or report problems.